Deepak-1225/Sentiment-analysis/README.md

 ### Representations

-In part 1 we represented each review as a binary vector (1s and 0s) with a slot/column for every unique word in our corpus, where 1 represents that a given word was in the review.
+Here I represented each review as a binary vector (1s and 0s) with a slot/column for every unique word in our corpus, where 1 represents that a given word was in the review.
 While this simple approach can work very well, there are ways that we can encode more information into the vector.

 ### Word Counts